zlu883/noodel-js/CONTRIBUTING.md

 ## Pull requests
 Pull requests are welcome.
 Please:
-- Make your pull request against the `dev` branch
+- Make your pull request against the `master` branch
 - Provide a clear description of what you did
 - Make a reference to any Github issue(s) you are addressing